clamsproject/mmif/specifications/index.md

 }
 ```

 The two required keys are `@type` and `properties`.
 As mentioned before, the `@type` key in JSON-LD is used to define the type of data structure.
-The `properties` dictionary typically contains the features defined for the annotation category as defined in the vocabularies at [CLAMS vocabulary ](vocabulary) or [LAPPS vocabulary](http://vocab.lappsgrid.org/).
-For example, for the *TimeFrame* annotation type the vocabulary includes the feature `label` as well as the inherited features `id`, `start` and `end`.
-Values should be as specified in the vocabulary, values typically are strings, identifiers and integers, or lists of strings, identifiers and integers, but can be more complex.
+The `properties` dictionary typically contains the properties defined for the annotation category as defined in the vocabularies at [CLAMS vocabulary ](vocabulary) or [LAPPS vocabulary](http://vocab.lappsgrid.org/).
+For example, for the *TimeFrame* annotation type the vocabulary includes the property `label` as well as the inherited properties `id`, `start` and `end`.
+Value types for the properties should be as specified in the vocabulary, and typically are strings, identifiers (referring to over annotations) and integers, or lists of strings, identifiers and integers, but can be more complex.

-The `id` key should have a value that is unique relative to all annotation elements in the view.
-Other annotations can refer to this identifier either with just the identifier (for example “s1”), or the identifier with a view identifier prefix (for example “v1:s1”).
-If there is no prefix, the current view is assumed.

 We will discuss more details on annotation type vocabularies in the ["vocabulary" section](#mmif-and-the-vocabularies).
 {: .box-note}

+Regardless of the type, all annotations must have `id` property.
+The `id` should have a string value ("short" form) that is unique relative to all annotation elements in the view, and these annotations can be uniquely referred to by using their _parent_ view identifier and the annotation identifier, separated by a colon (the "long" form ID).
+For example, if the time frame annotation above is in the `"v1"` view's anntoations list, then it should be referred to by other annotations using `"v1:f1"`.

+The string value of `id` property is always the "short" form ID (not prefixed with the _parent_ view identifier).
+However, it is always recommended to use the long form ID when referring to an annotation object, even within the same view, to eliminate possible ambiguity.
+That said, views in the top-level `views` field and documents in the top-level `documents` field do not have the long form ID.
+{: .box-note}

+Note that the colon character (`:`) is reserved for delimiting view and annotation identifiers, hence can't be used as a part of ID strings
+{: .box-warning}

 The annotations list is shallow, that is, all annotations in a view are in that list and annotations are not embedded inside other annotations.
-For example, LAPPS *Constituent* annotations will not contain other *Constituent* annotations.
-However, in the `properties` dictionary annotations can refer to other annotations using the identifiers of the other annotations.
+However, the values of individual property can have arbitrarily complex data structures, as long as the structure and the type is well-documented in the underlying type definitions.

-Here is another example of a view containing two bounding boxes created by the EAST text recognition app:
+Here is another example of a view containing two bounding boxes created by a text localization app:

 ```json
 {